guillaume-elambert/devops-training/project-1/part-3.md

 The objective of this section is to align our current setup with Ansible standards.

-?> Throughout this part, I recommend consulting online documentation, such as [this tutorial from DigitalOcean][tuto-ansible-roles].
+?> Throughout this part, I recommend consulting online documentation, such as [the official Ansible documentation on roles][ansible-roles-documentation] and [this tutorial from DigitalOcean][tutorial-ansible-roles].

 ## What is an Ansible role and its purpose